 One Community is shaping highest good future building through a Duplicable and Sustainable City Center that is LEED Platinum certified/Sustainable, can feed 200 people at a time, provide laundry for over 300 people, is beautiful, spacious, and saves resources, money, and space:

-Ariana Virginia Gutierrez Doria Medina (Industrial Designer) continued the analysis and cost estimation of the windows for the Duplicable City Center.
+Ariana Virginia Gutierrez Doria Medina (Industrial Designer) continued analyzing and estimating the cost of windows for the Duplicable City Center.
 She worked on the analysis of the material was carried out in coordination with the second-floor designer.
 As a result of this analysis, differences were identified between the nominal value and the actual value of the material in the 3D design.
 The parts were redrawn considering the actual value, and this modification affects both the final assembly and the final dimensions.
 The team is now awaiting final instructions and approval of the selected material in order to adjust the cost estimation.
-Explore the highest good future building One Community’s open-source Duplicable City Center empowers people to learn.
+Explore the highest good future building One Community’s open source Duplicable City Center empowers people to learn.
 Browse the visuals below.

-Sandesh Kumawat (Mechanical Engineer) continued working on the City Center Natural Pool and Eco-spa Designs.
-He reviewed the project AutoCAD file and evaluated layout constraints to maximize the spa pool footprint, then updated the final plan dimensions in both AutoCAD and the SolidWorks assembly so the models match.
-He built and corrected the thermal-calculation workbook for the spa and populated inputs for water/air temperatures, relative humidity, surface areas, cover fraction, film coefficients, wall/cover layer properties, and air properties.
-He prepared the evaporation model by using the Magnus relation for saturation pressure, converting to vapor densities, and applying the heat–mass (Lewis) analogy to compute the mass-transfer coefficient, evaporation flux, and latent heat loss.
-He added clear cell comments and a Summary sheet that aggregates conduction through the cover and walls, convection from the open water, and evaporation, then converts total heat loss to heater power (kW and BTU/hr) and daily/monthly energy and cost with a configurable COP.
-With the current inputs, he quantified evaporation as the dominant component (about 8.5 kW for the open area) and documented how the cover fraction changes open-area losses.
-Discover the highest good future building through One Community’s open-source Duplicable City Center.
+Sandesh Kumawat (Mechanical Engineer) continued refining the City Center Natural Pool and Eco-spa Designs.
+He reviewed AutoCAD layouts to maximize the spa pool footprint and updated dimensions in both AutoCAD and SolidWorks.
+Sandesh built and corrected the thermal-calculation workbook, including inputs for water/air temperatures, humidity, surface areas, and material properties.
+He prepared an evaporation model using the Magnus relation and heat–mass (Lewis) analogy to calculate evaporation flux, latent heat loss, and daily/monthly energy and cost with configurable COP.
+Clear cell comments and a Summary sheet aggregate conduction, convection, and evaporation losses.
+Discover the highest good future building through One Community’s open source Duplicable City Center.
 The following visuals illustrate highlights from this effort.

 One Community is shaping highest good future building through Highest Good food that is more diverse, more nutritious, locally grown and sustainable, and part of our open source botanical garden model to support and share bio-diversity:

 Jay Nair (BIM Designer) continued working on Aquapini and Walipini Planting and Harvesting lighting and HVAC design.
-Jay focused on making corrections to the Walipini Greenhouse 1 lighting energy calculation data, ensuring that the content was updated and formatted to align with the website standards.
+Jay focused on making corrections to the Walipini Greenhouse 1 lighting energy calculation data, ensuring the content was updated and aligned with website standards.
 His work involved adjusting calculations, reviewing data presentation, and revising the structure so the document is consistent with established guidelines.
 The Highest Good Food initiative plays a leading role in One Community’s open source platform, promoting and supporting the highest good future building through sustainable and participatory development.
 See below for pictures related to this work.

 Keerthi Reddy Gavinolla (Software Developer) continued working on the Highest Good Food page, specifically, details for the Soil Amendment page.
 She updated the Expressers and Lucky Star team blogs and completed her admin responsibilities for the week.
 Keerthi also helped Sara by sending reminders to other admins who had errors and assisted them whenever they needed help.
 In addition, she worked a little on the webpage edits and did some testing to ensure everything functioned properly.
 Built on One Community’s open source foundation, the Highest Good Food initiative is dedicated to the highest good future building, empowering communities through self-sustaining systems.
 View examples of her work in the pictures below.

 Pallavi Deshmukh (Software Engineer) continued working on adding the new Zenapini 2 content to the Aquapini and Walipini Planting and Harvesting page.
-Pallavi completed and submitted information for three interviews, created new content for blog 648, and worked with teammates by reviewing their suggestions and incorporating feedback to produce a clear and consistent final version.
+Pallavi completed and submitted information for three interviews,created new content for blog 648 and collaborated with teammates by reviewing their suggestions and incorporating feedback into a clear, consistent final version.
 She applied Jae’s feedback and finished adding Zenapini #2 content from Silin to the website, then moved on to Walipini #2, where she incorporated Junyi Shi’s work with updated text, links, and images for the webpage.
 In alignment with One Community’s open source objectives, the Highest Good Food project integrates the concept of the highest good future building into a larger vision of regenerative living.
 Her contributions are highlighted in the collage below.

 One Community is shaping highest good future building through Highest Good energy that is more sustainable, resilient, supports self-sufficiency and includes solar, wind, hydro and more:

-Shravan Murlidharan (Volunteer Electrical Engineer) continued supporting with the Highest Good Energy.
-Shravan centered on editing and updating the One Community Energy webpage.
-Tasks included reviewing the content, applying a color-coded system to highlight information, and adding new contributions to supplement the existing material.
+Shravan Murlidharan (Volunteer Electrical Engineer) continued editing and updating the Highest Good Energy webpage.
+His tasks included reviewing content, applying a color-coded system to highlight key information, and adding new contributions to strengthen the existing material.
 This work contributes to One Community’s commitment to highest good future building.
-Proofreading was carried out to improve readability, maintain accuracy, and ensure consistency in formatting across sections.
-The process involved making daily edits that built on earlier changes, gradually improving the overall structure and organization of the page.
-In addition to these updates, comments provided by Tyson were addressed, with revisions incorporated to align the content with the feedback.
-The focus throughout the week remained on ensuring that highlighted sections matched the intended categories, refining the text for clarity, and integrating both original and added information in a coherent manner.
-The combination of editing, proofreading, and responding to feedback contributed to strengthening the clarity and alignment of the webpage content.
-One Community’s open source mission is powerfully reflected in the Highest Good Energy initiative, which helps in highest good future building as a model for global benefit.
+He also proofread the page to improve readability, maintain accuracy, and ensure consistent formatting across sections.
+Daily edits built on earlier changes, steadily improving the overall structure and organization of the page.
+In addition, Shravan addressed comments provided by Tyson and incorporated revisions to align the content with the feedback.
+The focus throughout the week remained on ensuring highlighted sections matched the intended categories, refining the text for clarity, and integrating original and added information into a coherent whole.
+This combination of editing, proofreading, and responding to feedback helped strengthen both the clarity and alignment of the webpage content.
+One Community’s open source mission is powerfully reflected in the Highest Good Energy initiative, which supports highest good future building as a model for global benefit.
 Below are some of the images showcasing this work.

 One Community is shaping highest good future building through Highest Good education that is for all ages, applicable in any environment, adaptable to individual needs, far exceeds traditional education standards, and more fun for both the teachers and the students.
 This component of One Community is about 95% complete with only the Open Source School Licensing and Ultimate Classroom construction and assembly details remaining to be finished.
-We’ll report on the final two elements to be finished as we develop them.
 With over 8 years of work invested in the process, the sections below are all complete until we move onto the property and continue the development and open sourcing process with teachers and students – a development process that is built directly into the structure of the education program and everything else we’re creating too:

-This week, Anuneet Kaur (Administrator) continued contributing to the progress of the Highest Good Education software platform by creating Figma design elements, and enhancing the overall visual layout.
-This effort supports One Community’s dedication to highest good future building.
-She researched resources for the most sustainable windows and urinals, reviewed scholarly articles, and compiled relevant statistics for the graphic process.
-She ensured all members were included in the live blog task and flagged any absences.
-Additionally, she began drafting content and selecting images for the Highest Good Education Program Licensing and Accreditation webpage.
-Anuneet reviewed the work and provided feedback as a part of the training team and also took interviews as a part of the hiring team.
-She also reviewed Yulin’s infographic on sustainable research and provided feedback.
-She fulfilled administrative responsibilities by editing summaries and collages for the Highest Good Society team, Highest Good Education, and Core Teams, while reviewing fellow admin submissions for completeness and accuracy.
+This week, Anuneet Kaur (Administrator) continued contributing to the Highest Good Education software platform by creating Figma design elements and refining the overall visual layout, supporting One Community’s dedication to highest good future building.
+She also researched sustainable window and urinal options, reviewed scholarly articles, and compiled statistics for the graphic process.
+Anuneet ensured all members were included in the live blog task and flagged any absences.
+In addition, she began drafting content and selecting images for the Highest Good Education Program Licensing and Accreditation webpage.
+As part of the training team, she reviewed work and provided feedback, and as part of the hiring team, she gave interviews.
+Anuneet also reviewed Yulin’s infographic on sustainable research and shared feedback.
+Her administrative contributions included editing summaries and collages for the Highest Good Society team, Highest Good Education, and Core Teams, while reviewing fellow admins’ submissions for accuracy and completeness.
 The One Community model of highest good future building, exemplified by sustainably built classrooms like these, fosters lasting impact on a global scale.
 Her recent contributions are featured in the collage below.

 One Community is shaping highest good future building through a Highest Good society approach to living that is founded on fulfilled living, the study of meeting human needs, Community, and making a difference in the world:

 This week, the core team completed over 50 hours managing volunteer work reviews, handling emails, overseeing social media accounts, supporting web development, identifying new bugs, integrating bug fixes for the Highest Good Network software, and interviewing and onboarding new volunteer team members.
 They also produced and incorporated the video above, illustrating how the highest good future building forms the foundation of One Community’s broader mission.
-The image below highlights some of this work.
+The following images showcase highlights of this work.

 Govind Sajithkumar (Project Manager) continued focusing on analytics and content management for Meta’s Facebook and Instagram channels.
-He managed the weekly content for Meta platforms by refreshing the Facebook and Instagram feeds with new and scheduled posts.
-He recorded all new content details and metadata in the Open Source spreadsheet.
-Govind also completed the weekly update of the social media analytics dashboard, which included refreshing the audience data for both platforms.
-Additionally, he completed PR Review Team Management by modifying a WordPress site with the team’s weekly summary and collage, filling the PR Review Team Table, and updating the HGN PR spreadsheet.
+He managed the weekly content for these platforms by refreshing feeds with new and scheduled posts and recorded all new content details and metadata in the Open Source spreadsheet.
+Govind also updated the social media analytics dashboard, refreshing audience data for both platforms.
+Additionally, he supported PR Review Team management by updating the WordPress site with weekly summaries and collages, maintaining the PR Review Team Table, and updating the HGN PR spreadsheet.
 He submitted his admin feedback table, supporting One Community’s mission of highest good future building.
-The images below highlight key aspects of this work.
+The images below highlight key aspects of his contributions.

 Jaiwanth Reddy Adavalli (Project Manager) continued developing the Job Applicants page along with key components of the Highest Good Network Phase 2 and Phase 4 dashboards, including the PR Team analytics section.
-He continued working on the Listing and Bidding Dashboard by designing graphs and noting down their related action items.
-He tracked updates in software team management documents to continue task creation.
-Jaiwanth also tested multiple pull requests in the Highest Good Network software.
-As a member of the pull request review team, he reviewed submissions from the volunteer team assigned to him.
+He also advanced the Listing and Bidding Dashboard by designing graphs and noting related action items and tracked updates in software team management documents to continue task creation.
+Jaiwanth tested multiple pull requests in the Highest Good Network software and, as a member of the pull request review team, reviewed submissions from his assigned volunteers.
 This work supports One Community’s commitment to highest good future building.
 The images below highlight his contributions.

-Rajrajeshwari Gangadhar Sangolli (Data Analyst) continued working on the Google Ads management and strategy evolution.
-She paused one campaign to review metrics, tracked campaign and ad set performance using impression, click, and spend data, and optimized campaigns based on Google recommendations.
-This effort furthers One Community’s goal of highest good future building.
-She updated ad sets with images, created custom sitelinks that raised the optimization score to 97 percent, and set up and launched new campaigns including such as Highest Good Energy and Highest Good Housing.
-Rajrajeshwari added new ad groups to the Highest Good Food campaign, refined keywords to reduce volume and improve match quality, and adjusted bidding strategies to clicks to gather initial performance data.
-In addition, she reviewed and edited submissions, incorporated new images into campaigns, analyzed performance trends to guide optimizations, worked on Google Ads certifications, and monitored overall campaign data to track early results and budget pacing.
+Rajrajeshwari Gangadhar Sangolli (Data Analyst) continued working on Google Ads management and strategy evolution.
+She paused campaigns to review metrics, tracked campaign and ad set performance using impression, click, and spend data, and optimized campaigns based on Google recommendations.
+Rajrajeshwari updated ad sets with images, created custom sitelinks that raised the optimization score to 97 percent, and launched new campaigns such as Highest Good Energy and Highest Good Housing.
+She also added new ad groups to the Highest Good food campaign, refined keywords to reduce volume and improve match quality, and adjusted bidding strategies to collect initial performance data.
+Additionally, Rajrajeshwari reviewed and edited submissions, incorporated images into campaigns, analyzed trends, worked on Google Ads certifications, and monitored campaign data to track early results and budget pacing.
 This project plays a vital role in One Community’s commitment to highest good future building.
-The images below highlight key aspects of this work.
+The following images highlight key aspects of her work.

 The Graphic Design Team’s summary includes Qinyi Liu (Graphic Designer) and Yulin Li (Graphic Designer), who focused this week on creating graphic designs that support highest good future building.
-This week, Qinyi worked on social media and website visuals, creating character designs, posters, a bio image for nupur shah, and a website announcement for ramsundar konety govindarajan.
-Yulin contributed to graphic design, content revisions, and team communication, revising four infographics, creating three new ones, improving the collaboration announcement with sara’s feedback, managing version control on dropbox, and joining weekly discussions for highest good future building.
-Their work highlights highest good future building.
+Qinyi worked on social media and website visuals, producing character designs, posters, a bio image for Nupur Shah, and a website announcement for Ramsundar Konety Govindarajan.
+Yulin contributed to graphic design, content revisions, and team communication by revising four infographics, creating three new ones, enhancing the collaboration announcement based on Sara’s feedback, managing version control on Dropbox, and participating in weekly discussions for highest good future building.
+Their combined efforts highlight highest good future building.
 See the Highest Good Society pages and the collage below for examples of their work.

 One Community is shaping highest good future building through open source Highest Good Network® software that is a web-based application for collaboration, time tracking, and objective data collection.
 The purpose of the Highest Good Network is to provide software for internal operations and external cooperation.
 It is being designed for global use in support of the different countries and communities replicating the One Community sustainable village models and related components.